fdrive422/fdrive422/README.md

 I'm a Coding Dojo / Colorado Technical University grad Black Belt, Full-Stack (Python, Java, MERN), 2022.
 Before that, "operations" was my whole job: I was the person translating between what leadership wanted, what the budget allowed, and what actually happened on the ground.

-That's the pitch.
 I can sit in your planning meeting, identify the operational constraint nobody's saying out loud, and then build the solution without needing a project manager to translate for me.

 ## What people say